Systems Architect (ECU) - Autonomous Driving

 What they offer

-- Hybrid work setup with flexible working hours
+- Hybrid work setup with flexibility to work from home or offices

 - 30 vacation days, sabbatical and unpaid leave option